 Many Singaporeans thus wrongly conclude that regular screening tests can protect them from disease, when in reality screening tests cannot prevent diseases.
 It merely picks up early stage disease.

-Those $5 health screening packages for aged > 40 that the government rolled out in September this year?
-Pretty nifty too, as it includes a doctor consult, test interpretation and phone review.
+Those $5 health screening packages for people aged over 40 that the government rolled out in recent years?
+Pretty nifty too, as it includes a doctor consultation, test interpretation, and phone review.

 Do consider.

-Otherwise, IN THE ABSENCE OF AN INITIAL DOCTOR CONSULT, here’s a breakdown of all the tests and add-ons commonly offered by health screening companies, and a set of general guidelines to follow:
+Otherwise, in the absence of an initial doctor consultation, here is a breakdown of all the tests and add-ons commonly offered by health screening companies, and a set of general guidelines to follow:

-- Body mass index: Fat people die earlier, fall down more, and tend to get joint problems.
+- Body mass index: Overweight people die earlier, fall down more, and tend to get joint problems.

 - Blood pressure: Hypertension is a real killer, and very insidious.